Rajagopalr3/APIServiceLibrary/README.md

 # Features:

    1. Added custom listeners to handle the responses in easy way
    2. Added Progress bar when getting response from server.(can disable by passing false in request parameter)
    3. Success and Failure are captured in Logcats(Log.Info)
    4. Circular imageview implemented in NetworkImageView.(NetworkImageView is from volley)
    5. Used API TAGS to identify multiple requests from single activity.
+   6. Added ResponseHeaders params in response

   ![Screenshot](screenshot_three.png)                  ![Screenshot](screenshot_one.png)